 We strive to make a campaign the greatest success possible through a strong and dynamic use of photography as well as always ensuring that we expose the essence of the statement the client wants to make through their campaign.
 Priding ourselves on creativity and attention to detail which guarantees the photography you receive will be the very best possible.
 Tim Wallace is well known within the commercial photography field and has gained the respect of many key individuals over the years for both his approach and attitude to his work.

-A digital online version of our new Portfolio is available for view by agents, buyers and clients here or you can browse through to our Book by clicking on the image link below.
-The book is compatible across all devices from iPhone and iPad to normal computer platforms and is updated each quarter throughout the year and contains all our latest work, requests to see our full printed book in person can be made by contacting us here.
-Mail: email@example.com
+Digital online versions of our new Client Industry Portfolios are available for view by agents, buyers and clients here or you can browse through to our Books below.
+The books are compatible across all devices from iPhone and iPad to normal computer platforms and is updated each quarter throughout the year and contains all our latest work, requests to see our full printed book in person can be made by contacting us here.
+Mail: firstname.lastname@example.org

 We listen to your specific requirements and importantly what you wish to achieve from the photography.
 We guarantee you'll receive the best possible results, quickly and efficiently.
 When you're under pressure for time and the photography is just one of the many projects you're managing, having a photographer you can trust to meet your deadlines is critical.
 We have experience of not only working with large marketing organisations such as Ice and Buddy in Sweden but also working directly with very large clients such as Peugeot, Jaguar, Land Rover, Dennis Eagle, and many others.

 Understanding the requirements